krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='CommandThreadPool'/>
 ## Command Thread-Pool

-The thread-pool key represents a [HystrixThreadPool](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixThreadPool.html) for monitoring, metrics publishing, caching, and other such uses.
-A [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) is associated with a single [HystrixThreadPool](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixThreadPool.html) as retrieved by the [HystrixThreadPoolKey](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixThreadPoolKey.html) injected into it, or it defaults to one created using the [HystrixCommandGroupKey](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandGroupKey.html) it is created with.
+The thread-pool key represents a [`HystrixThreadPool`](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixThreadPool.html) for monitoring, metrics publishing, caching, and other such uses.
+A `HystrixCommand` is associated with a single `HystrixThreadPool` as retrieved by the [`HystrixThreadPoolKey`](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixThreadPoolKey.html) injected into it, or it defaults to one created using the `HystrixCommandGroupKey` it is created with.

-To explicitly define the name pass it in via the [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) constructor:
+To explicitly define the name pass it in via the `HystrixCommand` or `HystrixObservableCommand` constructor:

 ```java
     public CommandHelloWorld(String name) {